 Introducing JUUstice Washington

-In the fall of 2016, the leadership of two organizations based in the State of Washington began evaluating where they were and where they would like to be.
+JUUstice Washington had its origins in two UU justice organizations.
 The Northwest UU Justice Network forged pathways between UU individuals and congregations throughout Washington, the Pacific Northwest, and beyond.
 It tracked and provided leadership, support, and expertise to tackle the challenges in a variety of social and environmental justice issues across congregations, cities, and, as necessary, states, regions, and nations.
 WA UU Voices for Justice was an organization that focused its efforts and resources on legislative advocacy and lobbying, participating in hearings and organizing action on policy issues on a statewide level.
 It provided training and informed voices to speak to members of the state legislature.
+In the fall of 2016, the leadership of two organizations based in the State of Washington began evaluating where they were and where they would like to be.

 In August of 2017, we met together for a weekend retreat and discovered many things about ourselves, and our organizations.
 As representatives of 10 different UU congregations, we searched our souls…and we dreamed.
 We spoke about our strengths and our weaknesses, our abilities and our shortcomings, and we spoke about what we wanted to be when we grow up.
 We discovered that we shared a common desire to expand, deepen, and strengthen our justice work.
 We understood that effective justice work means reaching out, gathering in, and uniting our voices, passions, and resources–and then bringing them to bear on the injustices that are besieging humanity at home and abroad in the greater global family.
 In these challenging times, we recognized that effective justice work is ever more important to the soul of Unitarian Universalism.
 We all recognized that we cannot do it alone.
 We also discovered that neither organization alone had adequate resources to achieve our dreams of justice.
 However, if we combined our passion and resources we could become a formidable force for change.